Written on 10:48 AM by Right Click IT - Technology Services

 IT staff should also consider where encryption takes place in a virtual infrastructure, since encryption also consumes CPU cycles in the host.

-Network scalability can have an important impact on the performance of virtual applications and VDI.
+5. Go With the Flows Network scalability can have an important impact on the performance of virtual applications and VDI.
 The average thin client machine has 10 to15 TCP flows open at any given time.
 If thousands of clients are accessing host machines in the same centralized facility, that location must be equipped to handle tens of thousands of simultaneous sessions.

 When it comes to supporting large numbers of flows, there are two "best practice" recommendations.
 First, as discussed above, it is recommended that compression and encryption be moved off the host machine to free up CPU cycles.
 Second, make sure your WAN acceleration device supports the right amount of flows for your environment.
 The last thing you want to do is create an artificial bottleneck within the very devices deployed to remove your WAN's bottlenecks.